Unthrottled/blog/_drafts/2017-05-12-Distributed-Tracing.md

 Now I have not read the entire paper as of yet.
 However, I am able to give you a synopsis of what I know, base off of use of Zipkin and presintations on such a subject.

 Starting off with the definition of a **Span** in the context of Client-Server.
+A Span is really any unit of work that a Client or Service will execute in.
+In the case of Zipkin it can be any of the following.

 - It first starts at the point of the _client sending_ a message to a server (Client Send:CS).
 - The next event is when the _server eventually receives_ the client's sent message (Server Receive:SR).
 - After that, the serve will eventually send a message back to the client which initiated the request (Server Send:SS).
 - Ending the span when the _client receives_ (CR) the message from the server it contacted (Client Receive:CR).

-A **Trace** is a collections of span that compose an entry point request into the infrastructure we happen to be debugging.
+A **Trace** is a tree of spans that compose an entry point request into the infrastructure we happen to be debugging.
 Given the example stated above and all requests are blocking, a trace would be:

 1. Alpha Client sends a message to Alpha Service.
 CS